Missing 5-year-old boy was pulled from mother's arms in California floodwater

 "She made the best decisions she could," Doan said, his voice breaking.
 "I got to keep stressing that.
 She couldn't stay in the car with him.
 The flows were going to overpower the car later on...
 They got out.
 That was the right thing to do."

+The mother described the harrowing moment her child slipped away from her after they got out of the car.

+"I was basically at that point hugging the tree and trying to grab Kyle's hands, but the current pushed Kyle out and our hands slipped," Lindsy Doan told CNN affiliate KSBY.

 The SUV was later found upside down and covered in mud and debris, Doan said.
-His wife was pulled safely out of the water.
+The mother was pulled safely out of the water.

 The search for Kyle continued on Wednesday, with assistance from other law enforcement agencies, after it was halted the previous afternoon due to low visibility.
 The initial search had been suspended Monday afternoon because of severe weather, according to the San Luis Obispo County Sheriff's Office.